Updated: Aug 13

 Many university scholars and professors claim that Ancestor worship is an invention of modern Heathenry.
 I am fanatical about research, and on a rare occassion, I find that non-Heathen university professors and PhDs make mistakes because they do not have a Heathen mindset, but either a Christian or secular one.
+Recently, one academic, Jósúa Hróðgeir Rood, argued against Ancestor veneration in Historical Heathenry.
 The question at hand: "Is academia right, that ancestor veneration is an invention of modern Heathenry?"
 PS- Dr. Jackson Crawford recently said in one of his YouTubes that the fact that he is not a Heathen should not matter.
 He loves the culture and has studied really hard and spent thousands of dollars, and his expertise should mean something.
 I do agree.
 But let me use Old Saxon scholars as a good example here.
 The three biggest Old Saxon scholars do not have a Heathen understanding of the Heathen Old Saxon poetry.
 All three have given commentary on the ritual given in the Heliand, but none understood that using fire to walk around a site is common in Germanic literature for the creation of Sacred Space.
 They read things academically, or linguistically, etc. But for a reconstructionist of Old Saxon Heathenry, this is proof to me that the Saxons were similar to their Scandinavian cousins, also using blood and fire to create sacred space.
 These scholars are not interested in reconstructing historical Heathen ritual, therefore, since it is not a concern, they miss little things, like this.
 With this in mind though, we should think critically about scholars conclusions, are they correct, or incorrect?
 Can we PROVE their arguments are correct or unfounded based on evidence?
-With this in mind, let us look to see if scholars are missing little things, in their conclusion that Ancestor Worship is an invention of modern Heathenry.
 Let us look at both arguments, the side FOR the veneration of Ancestors, and the side AGAINST, and lets look at the pros and cons of each.
-Argument FOR Ancestor Veneration in Historical Heathenry: The Gods are our Ancestors, and Germanic Peoples descend from the Gods and Goddesses Did not arch Heathen thought believe all "men" (men and women) were of divine birth?
+Argument FOR Ancestor Veneration in Historical Heathenry: The Gods are our Ancestors, and Germanic Peoples descend from the Gods and Goddesses Arch-Heathen thought believed all "men" (men and women) were of divine birth?

 We have genealogies in several historical documents.
 The Ynglinga Saga makes the claim that the royal house of Sweden descends from Odin through Yngvi-Freyr.
 We also have strong evidence that the Saxons felt that they descended from Sahsnoth (Old Saxon) or Seaxneat (Old English), a son of Uuoden (or Woden, or Odin).
 We even have the Roman writers, who wrote about the Germanic Tribes when they first came in contact with them: (Tacitus, Germania chapter 2, circa 95 AD).
 Tacitus states specifically: “In traditional songs which form their only record of the past, the Germanic tribes celebrate an earth-born God called Tuisto.
 His son Mannus is supposed to be the fountain-head of their race and himself to have begotten three sons who gave their names to three groups of tribes: the Ingaevones, nearest the sea, the Herminones, in the interior; and the Istaevones, who comprise all the rest."
 Tacitus continues stating that Mannus had "more numerous descendants besides the three" stating that these are where other tribes come from, implying that non-Germanic tribes, who did not know the Aesir, were still descended from Mannus, but not through Irmin/Jormun/Odin.